The Sahara Club was located in the Sahara Hotel, which was on the same street as the Showboat.

 And we gave him this album called “Feelin’ Good at the Cadillac Club” to help start the record company and that was the album that helped start it up.
 I was singing totally jazz then, but when I heard The Beatles and heard the gospel influence and everything I just said I can make jazz with R&B.

 Gamble later wrote and produced “Me and Mrs. Jones,” which was Philadelphia International Records’ first #1 hit.

-Located across from Philadelphia International Records, the Fantasy Lounge was a popular hangout for PIR studio musicians, and the rich and famous, including Diana Ross who had .
+Located across from Philadelphia International Records, the Fantasy Lounge was a popular hangout for PIR studio musicians, movers and shakers, and the rich and famous including Teddy Pendergrass and Lou Rawls.